 Even if you have an HVAC system, portable air conditioners are a great way to save on your electricity bill without compromising comfort—especially if you tend to spend most of your days or nights in one room.
-Also, they're easy to install, move from room to room, and to maintain.
-But, did you know you can increase the effectiveness of your AC with just a few simple steps in your home?
+They're also easy to install, move from room to room, and maintain without any hassle.
+But did you know you can increase the effectiveness of your AC with just a few simple steps?

 Cover windows in rooms that get direct sunlight

-You've likely noticed how sunlight quickly turns a room toasty.
-The Department of Energy (DOE) found that 76% of the sunlight that hits your windows turns to heat!
+The Department of Energy (DOE) found that 76% of the sunlight that hits your windows turns to heat.
 Covering your windows with curtains or blinds is an easy fix to keep the ambient temperature lower.
-It'll save your portable AC from doing extra work, and your space will get to that perfect temperature even quicker!
+It'll save your portable AC from doing extra work, and your space will get to that perfect temperature even more quickly.

 Weatherstrip windows and doors

-Poorly sealed windows and doors will leak in hot air into your home all summer long.
-No worries!
-It's easy to plug gaps, holes or cracks with weatherstripping like an insulating foam tape.
-For more info on different types of weatherstripping and installation info, check out the DOE's guide.
-Also, If you find gaps in any stationary, non-movable component, caulk is the appropriate material to plug this.
+Poorly sealed windows and doors will leak hot air into your home all summer long.
+No need to worry though—it's easy to plug gaps, holes, or cracks with weatherstripping like an insulating foam tape.
+For more information on different types of weatherstripping and installation, check out the DOE's guide.
+Also, If you find gaps in any stationary, immovable components, you can use caulk to plug them.
 See this guide for more.

 Keep doors and windows closed

-Portable ACs cool down the immediate area around the unit, so you want to prevent that cold air from escaping via any open doors or windows.
+Portable ACs cool down the immediate area around the unit, so you want to prevent that cold air from escaping through any open doors or windows.

-Additionally, as a general tip, if there are warmer rooms in your home that you don't use, such e.g., a guest bedroom that gets direct sun, keep the door closed, so the heat doesn't leak into the rest of your home.
+Additionally, if there are warmer rooms that you don't use, keep the door closed so the heat doesn't leak into the rest of your home.

 While portable ACs are not loud by any means, they're not whisper-quiet either.
-Compressors tend to get a touch noisier with age, but there's an easy fix for this!
-To dampen any sound from the compressor, absorb the vibrations by placing the unit on a thick foam pad from the hardware store.
-A rug or old blanket could also work.
+Compressors tend to get a touch noisier with age, but there's an easy fix for this: To dampen sound from the compressor, absorb the vibrations by placing your unit on a thick foam pad from the hardware store.
+A rug or old blanket would also work.

 Strategically use your portable AC to save energy and money

 With a tiny bit of planning, portable ACs can help you save big on your electricity bill.
-If you're working all day in your home office or sleeping all night in your bedroom, there's no need to waste money cooling down the entire house.
-Instead, set your thermostat to a warmer temperature and use your portable AC instead.
+If you're working all day in your home office and then sleeping at night in your bedroom, there's no need to waste money cooling down the entire house.
+Instead, set your thermostat to a warmer temperature and use your portable AC.

 Are you shopping for a portable AC?

-Investing in a portable air conditioner is a wise decision for your comfort!
-We suggest checking out the full range at MyHomeClimate.com as these have been carefully selected for reliability, performance and quality.
+Investing in a portable air conditioner is a wise decision to keep you comfortable.
+We suggest checking out the full range at MyHomeClimate.com, as these have been carefully selected for reliability, performance, and quality.